EmileHbrt/Plm_comparaison/example/README.md

 ## Output folder

 The 'Output' file contains :
- - 'File_example_results' is a folder containing the results obtained using Interpro_parse.py on the example_interpro.xml file.
+ - 'File_Interpro_example' is a folder containing the results obtained using Interpro_parse.py on the example_interpro.xml file.
  - 'parsed_example_tab.csv' is a csv file obtained by parsing comparison_tab.csv from data(see next).
+ - 'File_Uniprot_example' is a folder containing the results obtained using Uni_parse.py on the example_uniprot.txt file.

 ## How to use

 ###  Interpro.py